Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone

 0.6 truecm \centerline { \textbf {Figure Captions}} \begin{itemize}

-\item[FIG. 1.](Color online) (a) Stacking configuration of ABC-stacked $N$-layer graphene. $B_{1}$ (black filled circles) and $A_{N}$ (black unfilled circles): surface sublattices; the rest (red circles): bulk sublattices.
-Nearest-neighbor TB hoppings ($\beta_{i}$) are shown; only $\beta_{0}$ and $\beta_{1}$ are used in the minimal model. (b) Solid view of the bulk lattice in RG, composed of infinitely many ABC-stacked graphene layers, with the biparticle rhombohedral primitive unit cell (red).
-An alternatively set hexagonal unit cell of triple volume (blue) is also plotted for reference. (c) Illustration of several $2$D projections (red dots) of the DP spiral around $K$.
-The inset displays clockwise and counterclockwise DP spiraling senses with increasing $k_{z}$ around $K$ and $K^{\prime}$, respectively.
+\item[FIG. 1.](Color online) (a) Stacking configuration of ABCNG, with layers labelled by numerals. $B_{1}$ (filled), $A_{N}$ (unfilled): surface sublattices, shown large with orange circles; $B_{l\neq1}$ (filled), $A_{l\neq N}$ (unfilled): bulk sublattices.
+The TB hoppings $\beta_{0}$ and $\beta_{1}$ are shown between representative atoms.
+One representative chain is shown by linked thick sticks. (b) Solid view of the lattice of ABCNG and alternatively, a view of the bulk lattice of RG by infinitely extending the number of layers.
+The primitive unit vectors $\mathbf{a}_{1,2,3}$ of the bulk of RG add up to the $c$-axis, where the primitive unit cell and alternative hexagonal unit cell are, respectively, shown by the rhombohedron (red) and hexahedron (blue).

+\item[FIG. 2.](Color online) (a) Rhombohedral BZ (red) accompanied with a prism (blue) belonging to the folded hexagonal zone.
+Filled (blue) and unfilled dots are high-symmetry points of the folded hexagonal zone, only the unfilled ones coinciding high-symmetry points of the rhombohedral BZ.
+The $2$D BZ (black) of the projected $c$-axis plane is plotted above, with $\bar{K}^{(\pm)}$ (filled in blue) being the projections of edge lines of the folded hexagonal zone. (b) A vertical cut of (a), taken through suitable coincident high-symmetry points.
+The folded hexagonal zone is achieved by folding wedge $z_{2}$ to $z_{1}$ and $z_{3}$ to $z_{4}$.
+The solid line (black) is laid at $k_{z}=0$, being equivalent to the $2$D BZ shown above.

+\item[FIG. 3.](Color online) (a) Projections (red) of the DP spirals on the $2$D BZ, where the portions inside and outside are plotted in solid and dotted arcs, respectively.
+The arrows indicate the spiraling senses in the increase of $k_{z}$. (b) Scale-up of the projection around the specified $\bar{K}^{(+)}$ in (a).
+Twelve DPs are marked, for which the numerals denote the associated values of $k_{z}$ in the unit of $\pi/(6d)$ (mod $2\pi/d$).
+The clockwise spiraling sense is indicated by the arrow.